 Up until your spouse or civil partner’s death, you may have claimed other allowances or transferred allowances between you which may change after death.
 For example, you may have claimed to give up part of one of your personal allowances so that the other receives a tax credit (the marriage allowance).
 In that case, the last year of claim will be the year in which the death occurred.
 For that year, assuming all the other conditions are satisfied the marriage allowance will apply, but the person who gave up part of their personal allowance will have it reinstated.

-Note that claims to the marriage allowance are allowed in cases where a partner has died before the claim is made.
+Claims to the marriage allowance are allowed in cases where a partner has died before the claim is made.
 Such claims can be backdated by up to four years provided all other conditions for the allowance are met.
 If your deceased spouse or civil partner had the lower income, the person responsible for managing their tax affairs (the executor or personal representative, if this is not you) will need to contact HMRC to make the claim.

 - If you and your spouse or civil partner were eligible for the MCA, the full amount is available in the year of death.

 - If the allowance was given to you in the first instance (for example, because you have the higher income) but your late spouse or civil partner had claimed all or part of the MCA from you, the balance can be transferred back to you if their income to the date of death is insufficient to use it all.

 - Similarly, if your spouse or civil partner dies leaving a surplus MCA, you can use this against your income arising in the tax year both before and after the date of death.

 If your spouse or civil partner was claiming blind person’s allowance (BPA) and they did not have enough income to use up the allowance, you can ask HMRC to transfer the rest of the BPA for that tax year to you.
 There is more information on the BPA and how to transfer it our page Blind person’s allowance.